Guillaume is known for his determination and creative approach to developing solutions for clients’ issues.

 Montréal Defence Lawyers Association

 Represented the Montréal Defence Lawyers Association (AADM) before the Supreme Court of Canada in Attorney General of Quebec, et al. v.
-9147-0732 Québec Inc., a case where the Supreme Court of Canada will determine for the first time if the constitutional protection against "cruel and unusual treatment or punishment" should apply to corporations as well as to other legal persons.
+9147-0732 Québec Inc., where the Court had to determine for the first time if the constitutional protection against "cruel and unusual treatment or punishment" applies to corporations and other legal persons.

 Acting for proposed class representative René Allard in a class action proceeding regarding constitutional damages against the government of Québec on behalf of retired members of Québec's public and parapublic sectors' management personnel, as well as their spouses, whose retirement pension indexing was unilaterally suspended and retrospectively modified by a statute adopted by the Québec National Assembly.